1. The Economics of Solicited and Unsolicited Credit Ratings, (with Paolo Fulghieri and Gunter Strobl)

 Credit analysts often leave rating agencies to work at firms they rate.
 These analyst transfers provide a unique laboratory for studying revolving door effects.
 Benchmark rating agencies provide counterfactuals which allow us to measure rating inflation in a difference-in-differences framework.
 We find that analysts transitioning to managerial positions and to top banks become more favorable to their future employers prior to their transitions.
 Further, these conflicted ratings become less responsive to changes in market-based measures of hiring firms’ credit quality.
 Our results reveal the presence of previously untested forces that affect information production by credit analysts.

-3. Evaluating Investor-Paid Credit Ratings: An Investor Perspective (with Utpal Bhattacharya and Kelsey Wei)Conferences: NBER Summer Workshop 2014, EFA 2014
+3. Follow the Money: Investor Trading around Investor-Paid Credit Rating Changes (with Utpal Bhattacharya and Kelsey Wei)Conferences: NBER Summer Workshop 2014, EFA 2014

-We examine how investor-paid credit ratings influence the investment behavior and performance of institutional investors — the ultimate consumers of credit ratings.
-Using high frequency data of institutional equity trades, we document that ratings issued by EJR, an investor-paid rating agency, elicit significant trading responses from their followers.
-Moreover, EJR ratings influence how followers react to important information events like earnings announcements and analyst recommendations, in a way suggesting that they may subsume information in these other events.
-This investor-paid rating advice apparently affords information advantages to its followers: they outperform non-followers, and show improved trading performance after becoming followers.
+We examine how investor-paid credit ratings influence the investment behavior and performance of institutional investors—the ultimate consumers of credit ratings.
+Using daily data of institutional equity trades, we identify a group of investors who respond significantly and persistently to ratings issued by EJR, an investor-paid rating agency, as EJR responders.
+These responders react more to EJR rating information than to other important information events such as earnings announcements and analyst recommendations, suggesting that EJR ratings contain incremental value beyond that embedded in these other investment signals.
+This investor-paid rating advice apparently affords information advantages to its responders: they outperform other institutions, and show improved trading performance after becoming responders.

 Conferences: FIRS 2012, EFA 2011, WashU Corporate Finance Conference 2011